 - and Lymph Vessels

-Simple Squamous Endothelium is a single layer of flat or elongated cells having a lumen which contains blood.
-It is located in Arteries and Veins.
+Simple Squamous Endothelium is a single layer of flat or elongated cells having a lumen which contain blood.
+It is located in arteries and veins.

 Simple Cuboidal Epithelium is a single layer of round to square shaped cells attached to a basement membrane.
 It is located on:

 - the pigment epithelium at the posterior surface of the Eye

 - and the secretory portions of some endocrine glands including the Thyroid and Pancreas

 Simple Columnar Epithelium is a single layer of cells that are taller than they are wide.
 They may be ciliated or nonciliated.

 Ciliated Simple Columnar Epithelium are located in:

 - and the Central Canal of Spinal Cord